Tone clock: McLeod's terminology

-Mathematical generalizations of 'tessellating' set-classes
+Mathematical generalizations of tessellating set-classes

-New Zealand composer and music theorist Michael Norris has generalized the concept of 'tone-clock steering' into a theory of 'pitch-class tessellation', and has developed an algorithm that can provide tone-clock steerings in 24TET.
-He has also written about and analyzed Jenny McLeod's 'Tone Clock Pieces'.
+New Zealand composer and music theorist Michael Norris has generalized the concept of tone-clock steering into a theory of pitch-class tessellation, and developed an algorithm that can provide tone-clock steerings, in 24TET.
+He has also written about and analyzed McLeod's tone clock pieces.

+Criticism

+Although the tone-clock theory organizes the chaos of chromaticism, it restricts the tonality choices of a composer.
+The tone-clock creates vast possibilities of intervals, yet are confined into a single clock of usable triads.
+With mathematics deriving the music, it in turn takes away the musical choices of a composer.